AustinLowey/tensorflow-mnist-deep-neural-network/README.md

 | `l2_strength`             | [0.0001, 0.001, 0.01]           | 0.0001 | L2 regularization (ridge regression) factor |
 | `learning_rate`           | [0.0001 - 0.01 with step=0.001] | 0.0001 | Learning rate for the optimizer |

-The best Hyperband model was re-trained with the best-performing hyperparameter combination, and allowed to train with an early stopping patience=10 (instead of the patience=5 used in Hyperband).
+The best Hyperband model was retrained with the best-performing hyperparameter combination, and allowed to train with an early stopping patience of 10 (instead of the patience of 5 used in Hyperband).

 <img src="assets/img/training-curve-dense-hpt.png" width="800">